What are Molds?

 Should I Be Concerned About Mold In My Home?

 Yes, if indoor mold contamination is extensive, it can cause very high and persistent airborne spore exposures.
-Persons exposed to high spore levels can become sensitized and develop allergies to the mold or other health problems.
+Persons exposed to high spore levels can become sensitized and develop allergies to mold or other health problems.
 Mold growth can damage your furnishings, such as carpets, sofas, and cabinets.
 Clothes and shoes in damp closets can become soiled.
 In time, unchecked mold growth can cause serious damage to the structural elements in your home.

 Mold spores aren’t the only biological pollutants that are bad for your lungs.
 Our Myrtle Beach air quality and mold testing inspection can help diagnose high levels of airborne dust mites as well as animal and plant allergens.
 Just because every part of a house you can see is clean doesn’t mean that the parts you can’t are free of dust mites, rats, or even cockroaches.
 Our inspections occasionally reveal that out-of-sight areas of a house are the cause of bad air quality and allergy symptoms.